ainsleys/derivadex-api-docs/source/includes/main.md

 ### From source

-To run the Auditor locally, follow these steps from the DerivaDEX `trading_clients` repository (< 5 minutes):
+To run the Auditor from source, follow these steps from the DerivaDEX `trading_clients` repository (< 5 minutes):

 1. If you don't already have it, we recommend setting up [Anaconda/Python(>3)](https://docs.anaconda.com/anaconda/install/index.html) on your machine